-- Since most operating systems (for example Windows, macOS) manage disks and drives differently but still use them as a reference point for path names, absolute path names are not suitable for playlists.
+- Absolute path names are not suitable for playlists since Windows, macOS, and other operating systems manage disks and drives differently, but still use them as a reference point for path names.

 Example of an absolute path name in Windows: